Rahul-Raviprasad/Design-Patterns-using-JS/README.md

 * Facade
 * Decorator

+### Behavioural design patterns
+Behavioral patterns provide solution for the better interaction between objects and how to provide loose coupling and flexibilty to extend easily.
+These identify common communiation patterns between onjectsand realise and these patterns.
+Examples of behavioural patterns
+* Template method
+* Mediator
+* Chain of responsibility
+* Observer
+* Strategy
+* Command
+* Visitor
+* State
+* Interpreter
+* Iterator
+* Memento

 ### What is good software architecture?

 The first key piece is that architecture is about "change".
 Anticipate change!!!